second-state/wasmedge_storage_interface/README.md

 From a high-level overview here, we are essentially building a storage interface that will allow the native operating system (which SSVM is running on) to play a part in the runtime execution.
 Specifically, play a part in facilitating the storing and loading of data as part of Wasm execution.

+# How to use this library

+SecondState team members who are setting up a runtime execution environment will compile this code to either a `.so` or a `.dylib` by simply typing the following `cargo build --release`.

+Rust developers who are writing code to be compiled and run as WebAssembly will only need to add this as a dependency and then access all of the function call syntax.

 SSVM can provide a myriad of key:value storage endpoints such as leveldb, redis etc. However, this rust_storage_interface_library is focussed only on allowing Rust developers to include this library in their Rust -> Wasm application and use the pre-defined load and store functions such as `load_single_i32`, `store_single_i32` etc. This rust_storage_interface_library is also going to provide support for high level data types like Arrays, Strings, Structs etc. This will be incredibly useful in terms of application functionality.